Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 8-2 against the spread and 7-3 overall over their past 10 games.
+- The Celtics are 7-3 against the spread and 7-3 overall over their last 10 contests.

-- The Celtics have gone over the total in five of their past 10 contests.
+- Six of Celtics' past 10 contests have gone over the total.

+- Against the spread, Boston has played better at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.